verklegarden/schnorr-on-evm/EIP.md

 ## Notes on Nonce Derivation

+> WARNING
+>
+> A secret key may sign the same message via two different schemes, eg Schnorr and ECDSA.
+If both nonce generations use same algorithm the secret key gets leaked via nonce reuse!
+>
+> General mechanism should be: Domain separator (?)

-> For example, if the rand value was computed as per RFC6979 and the same secret key is used in deterministic ECDSA with RFC6979, the signatures can leak the secret key through nonce reuse.
+BIP-340: "For example, if the rand value was computed as per RFC6979 and the same secret key is used in deterministic ECDSA with RFC6979, the signatures can leak the secret key through nonce reuse."
-> BIP-340

-TODO: Need domain separator for Schnorr scheme?  `EIP_XXXX_SCHNORR_SCHEME_DOMAIN_HASH`
-TODO: Can also be defined via r1.
-Need curve in domain separator?
+TODO: Do we also need curve inside of domain hash?
+What if Schnorr used on r1?
 ```
 EIP_XXX_DOMAIN_HASH_SECP256K1;
 EIP_XXX_DOMAIN_HASH_SECP256R1;
 ```

 Why nonce deterministic still?
-Because implementation would use deterministic anyway, leading to same issues in real life.
+Because implementation would use deterministic anyway, leading to same issues in real life!

-Note that deterministic nonce derivation is defined as part of the scheme.
+Note that deterministic nonce derivation is defined as part of the scheme (?)
 This is to prevent randomness issues.
-TODO: Need to study EdDSA more.
-RFC-6979 is too heavy for Ethereum bc it uses a generic hash function.

-Introduces bias, but is acceptable for k1, see BIP-340.
-TODO: However, is also ok for r1?
+> WARNING
+>
+> A nonce may be biased from modulo operation if only from a 256 bit hash.
+> For k1 its ok (see BIP-340) and (I guess :D) for r1 too.

+Ethereum does not provide easy access to >256 bit hashes.
+Could rehash?

 ## Notes on `ecrecover` Usage